thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

    The VM template, by default, captures a 72-core configuration.
 If your physical host has more than 72 cores, you may want to edit VM to have (`n-2`) cores (for a physical host with n cores) to fully take advantage of computing power of the physical host.
 Extra cores help performance.
+If your hypervisor has 72 hyperthreaded cores, ThoughtSpot VM should be configured to use 70.

    You should aim to allocate 490 GB or more RAM.